THE BASS-DRUMS DIALOGUE IN THE DOORS’ “RIDERS ON THE STORM”

 This conversation between the electric bass and the

-drums cloaks "Riders on the Storm" with its distinctive mysterious
+drums cloaks "Riders on the Storm" with its distinctive, mysterious, and shadowy atmosphere.

-nature is enhanced by three elements: the song's lyrics, Jim Morrison's
+nature of this creative dialogue is enhanced by three elements: the song's lyrics, Jim Morrison's

 singing, and the sampled storm.